rigordo959/tsWxGTUI_PyVx_Repository/Notebooks/DeveloperNotebook/DeveloperReadMeFiles/README1-Introduction.txt

    5.1 Documentation

-       5.1.1 Documentation in Plain Text Format

-             The TeamSTARS "tsWxGTUI_PyVx" Toolkit documen-
-             tation is included, in plain text format, in the directory named:

-               ./tsWxGTUI_PyVx/Documents

-       5.1.2 Documentation in HTML Format
+       This is an on-line collection of files which provide the Toolkit recipient with understanding of the pur- pose, goals & capabilities, non-goals & limitations, terms & conditions and procedures for installing, operating, modifying and redistributing the Toolkit.

+   5.2 Manpages

+       This is an on-line collection of operating manual pages.
+Topics covered include computer programs
+       (including library and system calls), formal
+       standards and conventions, and even abstract
+       concepts.

+   5.3 Notebooks

+       This is an on-line collection of engineering notes which provide commentaries that express opinions or offerings of explanations about events or situations that might be useful to Toolkit installers, developers, operators, troubleshooters and distributors.

+       The documents may be in Application-specific formats (such as Adobe PDF, JPEG Bit-mapped image, LibreOffice, Microsoft Office, plain text).

+       FUTURE CONTENT

-             Since the TeamSTARS "tsWxGTUI_PyVx" Toolkit
-             emulates a character-mode compatible suset of
-             the wxPython and wxWidgets pixel-mode GUI Ap- plication Programming Interface (API), the
+          Since the TeamSTARS "tsWxGTUI_PyVx" Toolkit emulates a character-mode compatible subset of the wxPython and wxWidgets pixel-mode GUI Application Programming Inter-
-             documentation includes archive copies of pixel-
-             mode API in its Hypertext Markup Language format.
+          face (API), future documentation may include archive copies of the pixel-mode API in its Hypertext Markup Language format.

-             The archive copies are provided because the original On-Line versions are no longer avail- able on the wxWidgets and wxPython web sites.
+          The archive copies may be provided because the original On-Line versions are no longer avail- able on the wxWidgets and wxPython web sites.

-   5.2 Source Code
+   5.4 SourceDistributions

+       This is an on-line collection of computer program source code files that the Toolkit recipient will need to install, operate, modify and re-distribute the Toolkit.

+       It includes:

+       5.4.1 "Developer-Sandboxes"

+             A sandbox is a testing environment that iso- lates untested code changes and outright
+             experimentation from the production environ-
+             ment or repository.

+       5.4.2 "Site-Packages"

+             A site-packages is the location where third- party packages are installed (i.e., those
+             not part of the core Python distribution).

+             NOTE: That with Linux, Mac OS X and Unix operating systems one must have root
+                   priviledges to write to that location.

        Excerpt From Wikipedia, the free encyclopedia: